Okay, here are the best Pole links I've seen to date...starting with...

 - Brien Barnett

 - had a successful summer with the Sun in McMurdo....but at the last minute he succumbed to a winter job opening in the Pole galley.
-Follow along as he dealt with the ice cream machine, the pots, and the rest of us...lots of multimedia, photos and neat stuff here.
+His blog is gone, he is now married and living in Poland.

 - Patrick McClure